hormoz-lab/CARLIN/README.md

 Specify the opening insertion penalty.
 See Methods and Supplementary Table 2 of (Cell, 2020).

 Each `ExperimentSummary` object contains a `CARLIN_def` field that stores information about the `CARLIN_amplicon` used when running the pipeline.
 You can only merge `ExperimentSummary` objects if they have the same `CARLIN_amplicon` saved in their respective `CARLIN_def` fields.
-Additionally, you and can only assess statistical significance of alleles in an `ExperimentSummary` object against a `Bank` created using `ExperimentSummary` objects with the same `CARLIN_def`.
+Additionally, you can only assess statistical significance of alleles in an `ExperimentSummary` object against a `Bank` created using `ExperimentSummary` objects with the same `CARLIN_def`.
 Otherwise, all other features in the pipeline are agnostic to the specifics of the CARLIN amplicon.

 ## Troubleshooting